marklogic/marklogic-spark-connector/docs/reading.md

 - `spark.marklogic.read.batchIds.javascript` - a JavaScript program to evaluate.
 - `spark.marklogic.read.batchIds.xquery` - an XQuery program to evaluate.

+Note that any variables you define via the `spark.marklogic.reads.vars` prefix will also be sent to the above code, in addition to the code you define for reading rows.

 You are free to return any sequence of batch identifiers.
 For each one, the connector will invoke your regular custom code with an external variable named `BATCH_ID` of type `String`.
 You are then free to use this value to return a set of results associated with the batch.